soumya997/soumya997.github.io/_posts/2021-03-14-sar-image-data1.md

 ---
 layout: post
-title: SAR-cus! yeah and we are the clowns: SAR Image Data 101
+title: SAR-cus! yeah and we are the clowns- SAR Image Data 101
 subtitle: Gonna discuss all bout SAR data, from pros and cons, data collection, data interpretation and Deep Learning applications.
 But this is just the part 1.
 cover-img: /assets/img/kaggle_banner.png
 thumbnail-img: https://pytorch.org/tutorials/_static/img/thumbnails/cropped/profiler.png